CapibaribeR/Vehicle-Control-Unit/README.md

 ## Getting Started!

-To decrease the complexity of the main code and improve it's safety, a few header files were created and place on the folder:
+To decrease the complexity of the main code and improve it's safety, a few header files were created and placed on this folder:
 ```
 Lib.h
 ```